element-bendr/steelmade-cloudiary/docs/memory.md

 This modular approach sets a strong foundation for the growing product catalog while making maintenance and updates significantly more manageable.

+---

+## Type System Standardization and Refactoring (5/22/2025)

+**Summary of Changes:**

+- **Unified Type System Implementation:**
+  - Created centralized type definitions in `types/product-categories.ts` and `types/variants.ts`
+  - Established clear relationship between slugs (e.g., "chairs") and display names (e.g., "Chairs")
+  - Added comprehensive type guards and conversion utilities
+  - Fixed inconsistencies between `ProductType` and `ProductCategory` across the application

+- **API Layer Improvements:**
+  - Updated API functions to use standardized `ProductCategorySlug` type
+  - Added validation for category parameters with detailed error messages
+  - Enhanced error handling with proper error cascading
+  - Fixed type mismatches in route handlers

+- **Component and Hook Refactoring:**
+  - Refactored `CollectionDetail`, `CollectionCarousel`, and other components to use the standardized types
+  - Enhanced `useProducts` hook with type-safe category parameter handling
+  - Fixed `useCarouselDrag` hook with proper TypeScript interfaces and event handling
+  - Implemented performance optimizations with `useCallback` for event handlers

+- **Variant System Enhancement:**
+  - Created standardized `Variant` interface with consistent property naming
+  - Added backward compatibility for legacy variant formats
+  - Implemented adapter functions to convert between formats
+  - Updated UI components to handle both formats seamlessly

+- **Documentation and Developer Experience:**
+  - Created comprehensive type system documentation
+  - Added code examples and migration guidelines
+  - Documented best practices for type safety
+  - Set up consistent patterns for future development

+These changes have resolved the type inconsistencies that were causing compilation errors and runtime issues throughout the application.
+The new type system provides better type safety, improved developer experience, and a more maintainable codebase.

+---

+## Product Category Type System Expansion (5/24/2025)

+**Summary of Changes:**

+- **Comprehensive Category Coverage:**
+  - Extended our ProductCategorySlug type to include all specialized furniture categories:
+    - Added 'hospital-furniture' for medical environments
+    - Added 'racking-systems' for industrial storage solutions
+    - Added 'school-furniture' for educational settings
+    - Added 'storage-solutions' for advanced storage products
+    - Added 'modular-furniture' for customizable office setups
+  - Updated corresponding ProductCategoryName entries with proper display names

+- **Naming Convention Standardization:**
+  - Applied consistent hyphenated format for all category slugs
+  - Created distinct display names to resolve naming conflicts
+  - Implemented special handling for 'storage' vs 'storage-solutions' naming collision
+  - Used 'Storage Solutions II' as a display name solution for disambiguation

+- **Component and API Updates:**
+  - Updated CollectionNav component to include all categories
+  - Fixed type errors in specialized route files
+  - Enhanced API functions to validate all category slugs
+  - Updated ProductCategory and ProductCategorySlug usage throughout the application

+- **Developer Experience Improvements:**
+  - Added detailed error messages for invalid categories
+  - Enhanced documentation with category usage examples
+  - Created comprehensive type guards for runtime validation
+  - Maintained backward compatibility with legacy code

+This expansion completes our type system standardization effort, providing full coverage for all product categories in the application.
+The system now handles specialized furniture categories properly, eliminates type errors, and creates a scalable foundation for future category additions.
+The consistent naming convention and careful handling of naming conflicts ensure a clean, maintainable codebase with strong type safety.

 # Project Memory

 ## Mobile Navigation Implementation